MashedP/dlip-pytorch-DL-good-practises/README.md

 ## Logging experiment

 MLflow, Tensorboard is the most common Experiment Tracking solution .
 We chose to use [MLflow](https://www.mlflow.org/).

+We integrate mlflow with hydra following this [blogpost](https://medium.com/optuna/easy-hyperparameter-management-with-hydra-mlflow-and-optuna-783730700e7d
+)

 ## Code Packaging